 By the 1940s, the Railway Lands have become enormous and the city has pushed almost as far south as it exists today.
 Toronto is still very much an industrial city, as demonstrated by the busy waterfront area.

 And then Toronto went modern.
 First with New City Hall (1965) and then the TD Centre.
 The black steel of the latter ushered in the rise of the modern Financial District.
 The rest of the city is starting to get denser as well.

 As the CN Tower rises above the city, Commerce Court West has been completed, First Canadian Place is on the way, and a population boom has lead to the rise of concrete apartment complexes across the city.

 Here we're looking north toward Toronto across the Islands in the mid 1980s before the birth of the SkyDome.
 The skyline has taken its modern shape, but it still looks sparse, especially between the Financial District and the CN Tower.

 Fast forward to the 1990s, and the waterfront is now home to condos, the SkyDome has arrived (ditto for Scotia Plaza in the 1980s), and the Railway Lands have been mostly razed to prepare for the massive CityPlace condo development.

-In this photo by Jimmy Wu from June 2014, we get an excellent look at the increasingly dense core of Toronto, featuring the Trump Tower, the rise of South Core, and the profound condo development along the waterfront.
+In this photo by Jimmy Wu from June 2014, we get an excellent look at the increasingly dense core of Toronto, featuring the Trump Tower (now St. Regis Hotel), the rise of South Core, and the profound condo development along the waterfront.

-Finally, here's a photo by Ravi Pardesi taken high above the Toronto we know today, a city filled with skyscrapers and cranes.
+Finally, here's a photo by A Great Capture taken high above the Toronto we know today, a city filled with skyscrapers and cranes.
 For all the development, it's still concentrated in the core.
-The east and west sides of Toronto are still predominantly low-rise, though a wider shot would reveal density in south Etobicoke.
+The east and west sides of Toronto are still predominantly low-rise, though a different shot would reveal density in south Etobicoke.